buddy-compiler/buddy-mlir/examples/README.md

 - Translate Target (`<Dialect Name>-<Operation Name>-translate`): the translate target is designed to show the LLVM IR that generate from MLIR.
 The name of the output file is `log.ll`.

-- Executable Target (`<Dialect Name>-<Operation Name>-run`): the executable target uses MLIR JIT engine to showe the result of the cases.
+- Executable Target (`<Dialect Name>-<Operation Name>-run`): the executable target uses MLIR JIT engine to show the result of the cases.

 You can run these targets with the `make` command.
 Take an example with the `memref.dim` operation, you can run the following command: